Building A Sea Otter Savvy Future

 " I love going to the schools because kids are the future and the best way to enforce conservation of wildlife is to embed its principles into the minds of the next generation.
 I find it so fulfilling and enriching to teach and learn from children of all ages and to see what they know and what they can teach me." – Ashley Y. Sea Otter Savvy in the Classroom volunteer

 Sea Otter Savvy is bringing our message of awareness, appreciation, and respect for sea otters to the youth of the central California coastal counties.
-Our Sea Otter Savvy in the Classroom program currently offers visits to grades 3, 4, and 5 classrooms in San Luis Obispo county, and we are seeking “test” 3rd and 4th grade classes for the preliminary startup of our Monterey county school program.
+Our Sea Otter Savvy in the Classroom program currently offers visits to grades 1-6th classrooms in San Luis Obispo, Monterey, and Santa Cruz Counties.

 Elements of the program include: